nais/handbook/docs/administrative/slack.md

 ### _We do not want to leave anyone out but invites and inclusion can sometimes fall between the cracks._

-Here is a list of Slack channels you might want to join.
+Here is a list of Slack channels you might want to join (or in some cases should be in).
 If you haven't been invited to a private channel listed here let your sponsor know.

 ### Private Channels